MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementUserExperienceAnalyticRegressionSummaryManufacturerRegression.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphUserExperienceAnalyticsMetric>`: The user experience analytics metric contains the score and units of a metric of a user experience anlaytics category.
+BODYPARAMETER <IMicrosoftGraphUserExperienceAnalyticsMetric>: The user experience analytics metric contains the score and units of a metric of a user experience anlaytics category.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`:
+  - `[Id <String>]`: The unique idenfier for an entity.
+Read-only.
   - `[Unit <String>]`: The unit of the user experience analytics metric.
   - `[Value <Double?>]`: The value of the user experience analytics metric.